 Emergence of SKS Foundation

-The birth of the Organization may be traced back in the activities of a local CBO at Bharatkhali of Gaibandha district, one of the remotest and disaster prone northwestern District of Bangladesh.
-Geographically, one of the distinctive features of the district is that out of its total 2179 square km the river the Teesta, the Brahmaputra and the Jamuna engulf large north to south in the eastern part.
-The district has about 2.2 million populations.
-It is heartening to mention that Gaibandha is one of the extremist disaster prone areas of Bangladesh.
-Flood is often common during the monsoon.
-Reversibly there is prevalence of drought almost every dry season of the year.
-Most miseries in the life of the people is river erosion and this rendered a large number of people homeless, land-less, assets-less and also in loss of valuable belongings.
-River erosion is one of the serious causes of poverty in this disaster prone district.
-The number of poverty stricken people is increasing day by day where the country situation is reverse.
+The birth of the Organization is traced back in the activities of a local CBO at Bharatkhali of Gaibandha district.
+Geographically, one of the distinctive features of the district is that out of its total 2179 square km the mighty rivers Teesta, Brahmaputra and Jamuna engulf the large north to south in the eastern part.
+The mighty rivers are the natural beauty of the areas, and on the other hand those are the reason turning Gaibandha as one of the most disaster-prone districts of Bangladesh.
+Flood is a common phenomenon during the monsoon.
+Reversibly there is prevalence of drought in the dry season.
+River erosion appears as the severe threat to the life of the people as it turns the victims most vulnerable with the loss of their home, land and livelihood.